 - KASHI SOFT-BAKED BREAKFAST BARS, CHOCOLATE

-- PURE ORGANIC STRAWBERRY & BANANA LAYERED FRUIT BAR
+- PURE ORGANIC STRAWBERRY AND BANANA LAYERED FRUIT BAR

-Kellogg’s marketing strategy and marketing mix elements ensure the brand’s market leadership in the delicious and versatile frozen breakfast segment.
-Important brands like Eggo and Kashi deal with the frozen breakfast segment and ensure more sales growth and market share in developed and emerging markets.
+Kellogg’s marketing strategy and mix elements ensure the brand’s market leadership in the delicious and versatile frozen breakfast segment.
+Important brands like Eggo and Kashi deal with the frozen breakfast segment, ensuring more sales growth and market share in developed and emerging markets.

 - APPLE PIE EGGO EMPANADAS